FinOps 101: Can you? Should you?

 Q: At what monthly cloud spend should an organisation start thinking about FinOps and cost control at scale?

-Max: Historically, I would have said that spend below a few million euros per year meant it wasn’t worth setting up financial controls or related tooling.
+Historically, we would have said that spend below a few million euros per year meant it wasn’t worth setting up financial controls or related tooling.
 And that’s because that spend level meant it wasn’t worth finance’s time to get involved to that extent.

 Now, so many organisations are spending €10 million plus on cloud annually, and there’s a clear and simple lesson from their experiences: it’s really hard playing catch-up with cloud cost control processes.